PIA has 3 pricing models, the 2-year plan is the cheapest around apart from NordVPN’s 3-year pan

 - + Connect to a Server Using OpenVPN, PPTP or L2TP

 - + Use a Gift Card From a Major Company as Payment When You Sign Up

 - – Proxy Service is Harder To Set Up Than Most of Those We Reviewed

 - – Dashboard is Simple But Lacks Some of The more Useful Features

 However, PIA is explicit about having a zero logs policy.
-They also have a page which goes one step further than any other company we have reviewed.
-They provide a transparency report which shows how many times that have had a court order, subpoena or warrant from the government asking for data to be produced and how many times they have done so.
+They also have a page that goes one step further than any other company we have reviewed.
+They provide a transparency report which shows how many times they have had a court order, subpoena, or warrant from the government asking for data to be produced and how many times they have done so.
 They have been asked 23 times over the past 12 months and have not once produced data.

 Those who are truly skeptical could say these figures may be false, but I believe it gives a level of assurance above and beyond StrongVPN and other providers based in the US and EU.

 PIA mentions that they are P2P compatible on their homepage, though do not mention it any more than that.
 Understandable for a US-based jurisdiction.
 Based on the fast download speeds registering on the provider, it makes it an ideal provider for torrents.

 Kodi is the perfect solution for those who want to unify streaming all their favorite tv shows, movies, and even live sports in the same place.
 Imagine a multimedia dashboard with all of your favorite entertainment.